conjure-cp/conjure/docs/tutorials/futoshiki/Futoshiki.rst

     given hints : function (DOMAIN, DOMAIN) --> DOMAIN

-Here we define which cells are already filled in using a function relation.
+Here we define which cells are already filled in using a function.
-The first part of the function is the coordinates and the second part of it is the number that is in that cell.
+We map the coordinates onto the number that is in that cell.
+It is important to notice that functions in essence are partial functions not total.
+This means that not everything gets mapped.

 .. code-block:: essence